U15 Canada

-U15 Canada (U15 Group of Canadian Research Universities, U15 – Regroupement des universités de recherche du Canada; commonly shortened to U15 Canada) is an association of 15 Canadian public research universities.
-It is headquartered in Ottawa and was established in 1991 to represent its members' interests, primarily to provincial and federal governments, concerning the research enterprise and government programs supporting research and development.
+U15 Canada (U15 Group of Canadian Research Universities, U15 – Regroupement des universités de recherche du Canada) is an association of 15 Canadian public research-intensive universities.
+It is headquartered in Ottawa and was established during 1991 to represent its members' interests, primarily to provincial and federal governments, concerning the research enterprise and government programs supporting research and development.

-Its member institutions undertake 80 per cent of all competitive university research in Canada, and represent a research enterprise valued at more than $5 billion annually.
-Together, they contribute upwards of C$36 billion to the Canadian economy every year, and produce more than 70 per cent of all doctorates awarded in Canada.
+Its member institutions undertake 80 per cent of all university research in Canada, and represent a research enterprise valued at more than CA$5 billion annually.
+Together, they contribute upwards of CA$36 billion to the Canadian economy every year, and produce more than 70% of all doctorates awarded in Canada.

 History

 The core of U15 Canada began when executive heads of five universities in Ontario—McMaster University, Queen's University, University of Toronto, University of Waterloo and the University of Western Ontario—began to meet informally to consider mutual interests.
 This group of five Ontario-based universities formed an association in the mid-1980s to advance the interests of their research-intensive institutions.
 By 1989, vice-presidents from other Canadian universities had joined the initial group.
 After a meeting at the University of British Columbia, they agreed to meet twice annually to share common concerns.
 In 1991, the universities formed a Group of Ten, made up of the original five Ontario universities, along with McGill University, University of Alberta, University of British Columbia, Université de Montréal, and Université Laval.

 The group has since expanded twice, once in 2006, and again in 2011.
 In 2006, the group expanded to include Dalhousie University, University of Calgary, and the University of Ottawa, becoming the Group of Thirteen.
 In 2011, the group grew to its current size and membership with the addition of the University of Manitoba and the University of Saskatchewan.
 The group was reorganized and renamed as the U15.
 In 2012, the executive heads created a U15 Canada Directorate and appointed the organization's first executive director.